Simulations of Nanocrystalline Iron Formation under High Shear Strain: Results

-In Figure \ref{fig:Fig10b}, the behaviour of the potential energy is nearly identical for both simulations up to 1 strain.
-Both cells experience a rapid increase from 0 strain, followed by a rapid decrease at 0.27 strain, to a value of around -3.89 eV/atom at around 0.82 strain.
-However, the potential energy of the carbon-containing simulation increases again from this point, reaching -3.85 eV/atom at $\varepsilon = 2$, before decreasing slightly, and once again increasing to -3.84 eV/atom at $\varepsilon = 8$.
-This trend is also shown in Figure \ref{fig:Fig10d}, which shows the von Mises stress for both cells.
+In Figure \ref{fig:Fig12b}, the behaviour of the excess potential energy is nearly identical for both simulations up to $\gamma = 1$.
+Both cells experience a rapid increase from $\gamma = 0$, followed by a rapid decrease at $\gamma = 0.27$, to a value of $\sim 0.09$ eV/atom at $\sim\gamma = 0.82$.
+However, the excess potential energy of the carbon-containing simulation increases again from this point, reaching 0.12 eV/atom at $\gamma = 2$, before decreasing slightly, and once again increasing to 0.13 eV/atom at $\gamma = 8$.
+This trend is also shown in Figure \ref{fig:Fig12d}, which shows the von Mises stress for both cells.

-Figure \ref{fig:Fig10c} shows the number of grains found in each simulation cell.
+Figure \ref{fig:Fig12c} shows the number of grains found in each simulation cell.
 There are some minor differences between the two simulations.
-The initial grain number increases up to around 400 for the benchmark simulation, whilst the maximum number of grains found in the cell with carbon atoms is 440, a difference of 40 grains.
-Nevertheless, both simulations experience a nearly identical trajectory from 0.27 strain to 3 strain.
+The initial grain number increases up to $\sim 400$ for the benchmark simulation, whilst the maximum number of grains found in the cell with carbon atoms is 440, a difference of 40 grains.
+Nevertheless, both simulations experience a nearly identical trajectory from $\gamma = 0.27$ to $\gamma = 3$.
 After this point, the number of grains present in the benchmark simulation is noticeably larger than the carbon-containing cell.
-For example, at $\varepsilon = 8$, the number of grains found in the benchmark simulation is around 260, whilst the carbon-containing cell only has around 210.
+For example, at $\gamma = 8$, the number of grains found in the benchmark simulation is $\sim 260$, whilst the carbon-containing cell only has $\sim 210$.

-A similar trend is observed when considering the dislocation densities of the simulations in Figure \ref{fig:Fig10e}.
-Again, the trajectories of the simulations are nearly identical up to $\varepsilon = 3$.
-With continued shearing, the dislocation density of the carbon-containing cell is noticeably larger, until the values become similar for both simulations at around $\varepsilon = 8.5$.
+A similar trend is observed when considering the dislocation densities of the simulations in Figure \ref{fig:Fig12e}.
+The trajectories of the simulations are nearly identical up to $\gamma = 3$.
+With continued shearing, the dislocation density of the carbon-containing cell is noticeably larger, until the values become similar for both simulations at $\sim\gamma = 8.5$.

-In Figure \ref{fig:Fig10f}, it is interesting to observe identical simulation temperatures for the benchmark simulation and carbon-containing simulation, whilst the kinetic energy between them is not identical.
+In Figure \ref{fig:Fig12f}, it is interesting to note very similar temperatures for the benchmark simulation and carbon-containing simulation, whilst the kinetic energy between them is not identical.
 It is not immediately apparent what could cause this.

-Figure \ref{fig:Fig11} shows the mean kinetic energy broken down by atom type for the carbon-containing simulation.
-Evidently, the carbon atoms have higher kinetic energy that the iron atoms, and the energy fluctuation is large.
-However, the kinetic energy of the carbon atoms stays fairly consistent on average, at a value of around 0.058 eV/atom.